 - during the last 17 days of the 180 day restricted period we issue an earnings release or material news or a material event relating to us occurs, or - prior to the expiration of the 180 day restricted period, we announce that we will release earnings results during the 16 day period beginning on the last day of the 180 day period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18 day period beginning on the issuance of the earnings release or the occurrence of the material news or material event, unless such extension is waived, in writing, by Morgan Stanley & Co.
-Incorporated.
+Incorporated, Merrill Lynch, Pierce, Fenner & Smith Incorporated and UBS Securities LLC on behalf of the underwriters.